Arrhythmia

 What causes arrhythmia?

 Cancer and its treatment can cause changes in your hormone and electrolyte (minerals in your body, like potassium, calcium, and magnesium) levels.
-This can happen when you are having severe nausea and vomiting, diarrhea, or if you aren’t eating enough.
+This can happen when you have severe nausea and vomiting, diarrhea, or if you aren’t eating enough.
 These imbalances can cause an arrhythmia.
-A tumor near the heart can also cause an arrhythmia.
-Radiation to the chest can damage the heart muscle which can lead to arrhythmia.
-This can occur months to years after treatment.
+A tumor near the heart or if you had radiation to the chest can also cause arrhythmia.
+This can happen months to years after treatment.

 What are the signs and symptoms of arrhythmia?